mrettl/conforce/doc/source/theory.rst

 ======

 This section explains how the configurational stresses and forces are derived.
-The deformation gradient and the first Piola-Kirchhoff stress tensor are also explained.
+For the computation of the configurational forces, the deformation gradient and the first Piola-Kirchhoff stresses are needed.
-Finite elements are used for the numerical implementation.
+For this reason, they are explained also.
+Furthermore, the aspects of finite elements relevant for the evaluation of configurational forces are described.

 .. autosummary::
     :toctree: generated